 During rush hours, it is possible that even when an order has been placed at the POS, the KOT may not be sent to the kitchen immediately and lead to a delay in order preparation.
 Cloud technology resolves this issue.
 As soon as the order gets placed in the POS, it is reflected in the Kitchen Display System.

 Kitchen Display Systems act as a junction between the front end and the back end of the restaurant.
 They enable the kitchen staff to view and prepare the order and also update the order status.
 As soon as the order is prepared, the wait staff gets notified and can pick up the order from the kitchen, thus reducing any delays in service.

 (ii) Stock And Inventory Management

 Inventory management is one of the most time and labor-consuming restaurant operations.
-It is an ongoing process which is prone to many errors, and any mistake in managing the stock can easily result in making the entire restaurant performance suffer.
-Hence it is crucial to invest in a good inventory management software for your restaurant.
+It is an ongoing process that is prone to many errors, and any mistake in managing the stock can easily result in making the entire restaurant performance suffer.
+Hence it is crucial to invest in good inventory management software for your restaurant.
 It automates the process of tracking inventory based on the opening numbers fed to the POS software.
 This allows you to track your inventory in real-time, all the time.

 The technology works as an integrated, synchronized unit which means that as orders are billed for, the POS system will automatically update inventory count based on the information.
 It will even give you the variance between the ideal and actual stock consumption.

 Re-order levels can thus be set in the software itself and vendor details saved.
 As that is done, as soon as an item hits the reorder mark, the system will automatically notify you.
 The same can be set for the expiration date of perishable raw materials.
-Live inventory count, the ability to check variance between the ideal stock consumed and the actual stock consumed and reorder reminders work on the basic principle of making management an easy and automated process in your restaurant.
+Live inventory count, the ability to check variance between the ideal stock consumed and the actual stock consumed, and reorder reminders work on the basic principle of making management an easy and automated process in your restaurant.